tharunShiv/RESTful-API-guide/README.md

    - Self descriptive messages, links to further resources returned from server are essential
 6. Code on Demand (Optional)
    Executable code could be transferred.

+## First plan

+1. Plan the endpoints, with the methods.
+2. Mark the protected routes

+## install dependencies

+## server.js - creating the server

+## app.js - spinning up the express application